-First and foremost, make sure you hold your binoculars properly (upside down, avoiding the lenses).
+- Make sure you hold your binoculars properly (upside down, avoiding the lenses).
 Using a brush with gentle bristles, gently dust off the body of the binoculars.

-Just like we did with the body, dust off the lenses with a soft-bristled brush or a brush specially designed for binoculars or camera lenses.
-This is to remove dust or any other microscopic particles as not doing so will cause friction while wiping damaging your lenses.
+- Just like we did with the body, dust off the lenses with a soft-bristled brush or a brush specially designed for binoculars or camera lenses.
+This is to remove dust or any other microscopic particles, as not doing so will cause friction while wiping, damaging your lenses.

-Do not use any other kind of solution since it may damage any special coating used on the lenses by the manufacturer to provide better vision protection.
+- Do not use any other kind of solution since it may damage any special coating used on the lenses by the manufacturer to provide better vision protection.

-Inside the Binoculars
+Cleaning Inside the Binoculars

-It is not recommended to take your binoculars apart since they may get damaged.
-Most of them have nitrogen or other special compounds that may be explosive or harmful to you
+- It is not recommended to take your binoculars apart since they may get damaged.
+Most of them have nitrogen or other special compounds that may be explosive or harmful to you.